Why do businesses borrow money?

 As with VAT, many businesses experience problems with paying corporation tax if there has been a drop in turnover in the weeks prior to the due date.
 This problem can be particularly acute if your payment date is near Christmas and you're a B2B company which essentially shuts down over the festive period.

 Speak to our funding experts to find out how to spread the cost of your corporation tax over up to 18 months to take the pressure off your cash flow.
-For Quick Business Loan Apply here
+For Quick Business Loan Apply for a loan here